0auBSQ/OpenTaiko/OpenTaiko/README.md

 ### About the OpenTaiko Original Soundtrack

-Songs within the `OpenTaiko Chapter` and the distinctive characters folders have non-exclusive licences (which means that you might see some of them in other games or projects).
+Songs within the `OpenTaiko Chapter` (at the exception of songs listed on the "Specific Licences" section below) and the distinctive characters folders have non-exclusive licences (which means that you might see some of them in other games or projects).
 It is permitted to use them in the following cases :
 ```
 - OpenTaiko streamings on services such as Twitch, Youtube streaming or similar